Jack Venturo = Writer/Director/Producer

 In July of 2018 Jack became a Freddy Krueger cosplayer, he debued his cosplay at San Diego Comic-Con and has been doing it at cons ever since, having fun impersonating the character and posing with fans for pictures. #KruegerJack continues to travel the conventions.

 The Jim Henson Company called Jack to action as an additional puppeteer on the new show called “Earth to Ned” in September 2019.
 It will be on Disney+.

 After a very successful IndieGoGo campaign in March, Jack began production on his 8th movie. and on October 14, 2019 “The Repossession” was complete.
-“The Repossession” is currently being sent to film festivals and will be released to the public in 2020.
+“The Repossession” is currently being sent to film festivals and will be released to the public on October 2020.

 Jack is currently living in Lancaster, California.
 Working on dioramas and custom toys for Jackorama.

 He is writing and developing several projects ranging from T.V. sitcoms, cartoon shows, short and feature length movie treatments for Venturo Productions.